 API Example - Extracting an image Slice

 This example shows you how to create a simple programme to extract a single image slice from a multi-slice image.
-The image can be either in UNC, Analyze or NIFTI-1 format.
+The image can be in UNC, Analyze, NIFTI-1, NIFTI-2 or DICOM format.
 To try out the programme, save the following text to a file called ExtractSlice.java.
-Make sure that the jar file xinapse5.jar is in your classpath, then compile it with the javac command:
+You need to make sure that the following files from the Jim installation folder are in your classpath:

 javac ExtractSlice.java